 In 2005 the Hon William Russell’s Topping provided Oliver with his first opportunity to ride at Badminton, where he finished in 12th place, earning selection to the FEI European Championships in Blenheim that year.
 Edward and Robert Nicholson’s Flint Curtis took over as Oliver’s top horse in 2006 after achieving third at Badminton with Oliver – the horse’s first CCI4* event.
 Oliver remained on the British Squad, riding Flint as an individual at the Aachen World Equestrian Games that year, before earning his first team place – and a European Championship gold medal – at Pratoni in 2007.

 Among many international successes, Oliver was triumphant at both of the world’s largest three-day events in 2009, taking the Badminton and Burghley titles.
-He won Burghley again in 2017 with Ballaghmor Class, and lift the trophy at Kentucky with Cooley Master Class in 2017 and 2018.
+He won Burghley again in 2017 with Ballaghmor Class, and lifted the trophy at Kentucky with Cooley Master Class in 2018 and 2019.